Erich von Stroheim

-For his early innovations as a director, Stroheim is still celebrated as one of the first of the auteur directors.
-He helped introduce more sophisticated plots and nourish sexual and psychological undercurrents into cinema.
+For his early innovations, Stroheim is still celebrated as one of the first of the auteur directors.
+He helped introduce more sophisticated plots and noirish sexual and psychological undercurrents into cinema.
 He died of prostate cancer in France in 1957, at the age of 71.
-Beloved by Parisian neo-Surrealists known as Letterists, he was honored by Letterist Maurice Lemaître with a 70-minute 1979 film titled Erich von Stroheim.
+Beloved by Parisian neo-Surrealists known as Lettrists, he was honored by Lettrist Maurice Lemaître with a 70-minute 1979 film titled Erich von Stroheim.

 Background and personal life

-Stroheim was born in Vienna, Austria in 1885 as Erich Oswald Stroheim (some sources give Hans Erich Maria Stroheim von Nordenwall, but this seems to have been an assumed name, see below), the son of Benno Stroheim, a middle-class hatmaker, and Johanna Bondy, both of whom were observant Jews.
+Stroheim was born in Vienna, Austria, in 1885 as Erich Oswald Stroheim (some sources give Hans Erich Maria Stroheim von Nordenwall, but this seems to have been an assumed name, see below), the son of Benno Stroheim, a middle-class hatmaker, and Johanna Bondy, both of whom were observant Jews.

 Stroheim deserted his military service and emigrated to America aboard the SS Prinz Friedrich Wilhelm on November 26, 1909.
 On arrival at Ellis Island, he claimed to be Count Erich Oswald Hans Carl Maria von Stroheim und Nordenwall, the son of Austrian nobility like the characters he would go on to play in his films.
 However, he first found work as a traveling salesman – work which took him to San Francisco and then Hollywood.

 Both Billy Wilder and Stroheim's agent Paul Kohner claimed that he spoke with a decidedly lower-class Austrian accent.
 His years in America seem to have affected his speech, though.
 In The Great Gabbo, Stroheim's German, though fluid, has Midwestern American rs.
 Later, while living in Europe, Stroheim claimed in published remarks to have "forgotten" his native tongue.
 In Renoir's movie La Grande Illusion, Stroheim speaks German with what seems to be an American accent.
 Similarly, in his French-speaking roles, von Stroheim speaks with a noticeable American accent.
 Jean Renoir writes in his memoirs: "Stroheim spoke hardly any German.
 He had to study his lines like a schoolboy learning a foreign language."